What does a Instrumentation Engineer do?

 - Proven experience as an Instrumentation Engineer or similar role.

-- Strong knowledge of instrumentation systems, sensors, and control systems.
+- Strong knowledge of instrumentation and control systems.

-- Proficiency in using instrumentation design software and tools.
+- Proficiency in using instrumentation tools and software.

 Is becoming a Instrumentation Engineer a good career path?

-Choosing this career path comes with its own set of advantages and challenges.
+Choosing a career as an instrumentation engineer has its own set of advantages and challenges.
 Understanding these can help professionals make informed decisions.
 Here are some pros and cons to consider:

 - Pros: